loikein/thesis-linda-dev/README.md

 * *How can I improve the quality of my writing?* We provide some suggestions [here](https://github.com/HumanCapitalAnalysis/general-resources).

+* *What is a good example of the work in your research group? * You can take a look at [respy](https://respy.readthedocs.io/en/latest/)

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](HumanCapitalAnalysis/student-project-template/blob/master/LICENSE)

 ## TODO:

-* The link for the slack room is wrong.
+* The link for the Slack room is wrong.
 We need to decide to have it in HumanCapitalAnalysis or sth. else.